photoprism/photoprism/CONTRIBUTING.md

 testing, writing documentation, tutorials and blog posts.
 If you help with development, you have the opportunity to learn Docker, Go, TensorFlow and much more.

+Our [Code of Conduct](CODE_OF_CONDUCT.md) explains the dos and don’ts.

 ## Questions? ##

 Follow us on [Twitter](https://twitter.com/photoprism_app) to receive regular project updates, get in contact with other contributors and discuss your ideas.
-Don't be afraid to ask stupid questions.

 Of all the tools we tested, it works best to get and give continuous feedback.
 Especially polls are amazing for product development.